 Our lab will be embarking on a new project that will explore the survival of milk immunoglobulins in the infant gut, with funding from the Bill & Melinda Gates Foundation.
 We will be partnering with Dr. Brian Scottoline at Oregon Health and Sciences University to collect infant digestive samples within the Doernbecher Children's Hospital Neonatal Intensive Care Unit.
 These samples will be analyzed via peptidomics, immunoaffinity assays and functional testing to determine the survival of pathogen-specific milk immunoglobulins in the infant's digestive tract.
-This research is part of a large project that is creating immunoglobulins to supplement the infant diet to reduce risks for gut infections, particularly among infants in the developing world.
+The outcome of this research will inform therapeutic approaches for reducing risk of infections to infants living in regions endemic with diarrheal disease.

 Zoha Ahmad receives Undergraduate Research Award Program scholarship for 2016-2017 to research breast milk proteases